At a Glance

 We think this is how you could land SOC Lead

 Network with professionals in the banking sector and cybersecurity community.
-Attend industry events or webinars to connect with potential colleagues or decision-makers who might provide insights or referrals for the SOC Lead position.
+Attend industry events or webinars where you can meet potential colleagues or employers, as personal connections can often lead to job opportunities.

-Prepare to discuss your leadership style and experience managing teams in high-pressure environments.
-Be ready to share specific examples of how you've successfully led SOC operations or integrated new partners, as this will be crucial for the role.
+Prepare to discuss your leadership experience in managing SOC teams.
+Be ready to share specific examples of how you've successfully led teams, handled incidents, and improved processes, as this role requires strong management skills.

 We think you need these skills to ace SOC Lead